-Life is full of distractions.
+Distraction – Life is full of distractions.
 We all have a favorite distraction.
-Something or someone will foul your life when it is on the line.
+Something or someone will foul our lives when life is on the line.
 Probably the thing we are distracted from the most is the Lord and the kingdom.
 With life yelling and fouling us, how are we supposed to focus on church and God’s kingdom?
-Nonetheless, to play in the championship of life, somehow you MUST
+Nonetheless, to play in the championship of life, somehow you MUST remain focused.

 by Pastor Delbert Young